afnansyed/Cue-Cetera/README.md

 # cue_cetera project details

 Flutter project written using dart.
-Main code for the app written in 'cue_cetera/lib/main.dart'
+Code for the app written in different modules for every page and service.

 ## Steps to build and run project: